International-Data-Spaces-Association/IDS-Deployment-Examples/dataspace-connector/full/README.md

 Individual settings can be provided via the `.env-files` of the respective components and via the `config.json` in `/dataspaceconnector/config/` ([Download DSC v4 Wiki](https://international-data-spaces-association.github.io/DataspaceConnector/assets/files/dsc_v4_wiki.zip) for detailed information).

-### Stop Docker Container
+### Stop & Uninstall
-To stop the running containers, execute `docker-compose down` in this folder.
+  - Run `docker-compose down` inside the same folder you started the Dataspace Connector
+  - Remove the repository folder

 ### Developers